LuizBronzeadoNeto/Gerador-CPF......CPF-generator/README.md

 English:
-This Program's main purpose is to generate a "Cadastro de Pessoa Física(CPF)", A brazillian document that used to identify citizens, the math used in it can be found here(portuguese): http://clubes.obmep.org.br/blog/a-matematica-nos-documentos-cpf/
+This Program's main purpose is to generate a "Cadastro de Pessoa Física/Physical Person Registry(CPF)", A brazillian document that used to identify citizens, the math used in it can be found here(portuguese): http://clubes.obmep.org.br/blog/a-matematica-nos-documentos-cpf/